ansar-ms-2011/digitalTolk/README.md

 *   DELETE / api/translations/{translationKey} → To delete a translation

-*   /api/translations-json/{lang} → To get all translations in JSON format for a given language code e.g en, fr, etc.
+*   GET /api/translations-json/{lang} → To get all translations in JSON format for a given language code e.g en, fr, etc.